-Selecting this option will remove the selected recipient from the list.
+This option removes the selected recipient from the list.

-Selecting this option provides the ability to send a message directly from the PageGate Admin.
-What you right click on will determine who these messages go to.
+What you right click on when you select 'Send Messages' will determine who these messages go to.

 For example, if you right click on the Recipients heading and select this option, this will send a message to every recipient in the list.
-If you right click on a specific recipient's name, this message will only go to the selected recipient.
+If you right click on a specific recipient's name, the message will only go to the selected recipient.